ordovician/Zacktron-33/README.md

 # Zacktron-33, The Decimal RISC CPU

 This is an assembler, disassembler and simulator for an imaginary CPU called Calcutron-33.
 The rational for this CPU was described first time in [this medium article](https://medium.com/@Jernfrost/decimal-risc-cpu-a13968922812).
-The original version of this was written in Julia and this is really an excercise in learning and using the Zig programming language.
+The original version of this was written in Julia and this is really an exercise in learning and using the Zig programming language.
 To not confused the Zig version from the Julia version I a calling this the Zacktron-33.

 ## Example

 This is a simple example of the assembly language.
-In this example we are repeately reading two input numbers, multiplying them and writing the result to output.
+In this example we are repeatedly reading two input numbers, multiplying them and writing the result to output.

     loop:
         INP x1